 Marvel Studios / The Walt Disney Company

-Look, I criticized several elements of this show.
+Look, I’ve criticized several elements of this show.
 There were things about this show that I didn’t enjoy and there were things that I didn’t like.
 The one thing that I didn’t really like about this finale in fact was that the writers pretty much told us that they agreed that this show was in large, poorly written and not all that interesting.
 They went out of their way to not really pay anything off that they spent the series building up.
-I don’t think that’s a good thing.
+I don’t think that’s a good thing!
 They also went out of their way to sort of criticize the “MCU Formula” that you may or may not have heard / read about online.
 This is the belief that all Marvel Studios Film and TV productions are the same and that all of the Disney+ shows specifically (except for Loki) have ended with a big CGI fight of some kind pitting good vs evil, and there are people that have found this redundant and repetitive.

-Personally, I enjoy the MCU formula because I enjoy stories surrounding Marvel Superheroes.
+Personally, I enjoy the MCU formula because I enjoy stories surrounding Marvel Superheroes!
 I am all for changing things up and doing different things with different characters, but at the end of the day, these are extraordinary stories about remarkable people doing incredible things.
 It’s good vs evil with shades of gray, and I think the things that I enjoyed the least about She-Hulk: Attorney at Law were how hard it seemed to try to not be a superhero show.
 I’m not ashamed to be a comic book reader nor a superhero fan, and while I understand the motives of attracting new people to whatever product it is you are trying to sell, I also believe that you can’t alienate your core audience.
 The Marvel Studios team need to stay true to themselves and the spirits of the characters they incorporate, and as long as they continue to do that unabashedly, they will continue to find success.
-I don’t think there is anything to apologize for.
+I don’t think there was ever anything to apologize for.

 Marvel Studios / The Walt Disney Company